studytelescope/lab10/README.md

   config.vagrant.plugins = ["vagrant-vbguest"]
 EOF
 ```

+Configure disk size, use VB as a provider and configure it, ssh

 ```sh
 $ cat >> Vagrantfile <<EOF # configure disk size, use VB as a provider and configure it using ssh